-- Antisocial Personality Disorder is a mental Α. condition characterised disregard for the rights of others, violation of social norms and rules, and a lack of remorse for one's actions.
+Α. Antisocial Personality Disorder is a mental health condition characterised by a disregard for the rights of others, violation of social norms and rules, and a lack of remorse for one's actions.
 People with this disorder may engage in criminal behaviour, lie and deceive others, and show little regard for the consequences of their actions.
-They may also lack empathy, be impulsive, and have a tendency towards aggression. - Individuals with Antisocial Personality Disorder often display a pattern of behaviour that starts in childhood or early adolescence and continues into adulthood.
-The exact cause of this disorder is not fully understood, but it is believed to be a combination of genetic, environmental, and social factors. - Narcissistic Personality Disorder (NPD) is a B. type of personality disorder characterised by an inflated sense of self-importance, a constant need for admiration and attention, and a lack of empathy for others.

-Borderline Personality Disorder (BPD) is a mental health disorder characterised by intense and unstable relationships, impulsive behaviour, emotional instability, and a distorted self-image.
+They may also lack empathy, be impulsive, and have a tendency towards aggression.
+Individuals with Antisocial Personality Disorder often display a pattern of behaviour that starts in childhood or early adolescence and continues into adulthood.
+The exact cause of this disorder is not fully understood, but it is believed to be a combination of genetic, environmental, and social factors.
+C. Borderline Personality Disorder (BPD) is a mental health disorder characterised by intense and unstable relationships, impulsive behaviour, emotional instability, and a distorted self-image.
 People with BPD often experience intense mood swings, and their emotions may rapidly fluctuate from one extreme to another.
-They may have difficulty regulating their emotions, leading to impulsive behaviors such as self-harm or suicidal ideation.
+They may have difficulty regulating their emotions, leading to impulsive behaviours.
 One of the defining features of BPD is a pervasive fear of abandonment.
 People with BPD may feel intense anxiety or anger when they perceive that a relationship is threatened or when they are left alone.
-This fear of abandonment can lead to desperate efforts to maintain relationships, such as

-- clinging to partners or friends. - D. Avoidant Personality Disorder (AVPD) is a type of personality disorder characterised by a persistent pattern of social inhibition, feelings of inadequacy, and hypersensitivity to criticism or rejection.
-People with AVPD often experience extreme anxiety and fear when it comes to social situations or forming close relationships.
-As a result, they may avoid social interactions or situations that could lead to rejection or disapproval.
-This can lead to significant impairment in their ability to function in everyday life.
+This fear of abandonment can lead to desperate efforts to maintain relationships, such as clinging to partners or friends. В. Narcissistic Personality Disorder (NPD) is a type of personality disorder characterised by an inflated sense of self-importance, a constant need for admiration and attention, and a lack of empathy for others.
+D. Avoidant Personality Disorder (AVPD) is a type of personality disorder characterised by a persistent pattern of social inhibition, feelings of inadequacy, and hypersensitivity to criticism or rejection.
+People with AVPD